REVOLUTION ~ SIDE B

 other people.
 While we are free to jump off of a high building without any parachute, drink two cases of beer and eat twelve dozen donuts at the same party, perhaps most of us wouldn't necessarily wish to try.
 What is

 okay and what is not good for us is a lengthy learning process from cradle to grave and, we attempt to escape this lifetime learning curve at our own peril.

 Freedom is not only about what we can do, freedom is also about what we don't have to do, don't want to do and, freedom is about putting off what is too hard for now until later, when it becomes

 easier and we feel more like doing it.
 We all limit our own freedom, often without thinking twice, which is sometimes to our benefit (such as refraining from jumping off of a high building) and, sometimes to our

-detriment, leaving us fearful, tense and uptight (like conservative Christians often do).
+detriment, leaving us fearful, tense and uptight (like conservative religious folks often are).
 Freedom is something sinners work on every day, whether or not they believe in Jesus and, whether or not they even realize it.

 Freedom is also about changing our mind over time, something relatively easy for sinners to do and, often difficult for the conservative fundamentally religious.
 There is far more to freedom than meets the casual eye and like

 the Bible says, we must all "work out" our own salvation.
 No one can do it for us, no matter who they are, what they claim or, how much money we throw away paying them: For "God is no respecter of